shinugk/DotNetRepo/README.md

 	- `dotnet ef migrations add CreateUserEmployerHrDetail`
 	- `dotnet ef database update`

+Note: `dotnet build -c Release --output ./dist` which creates dll files for all projects and to run our specific app we need to run `dotnet InterviewTracker.dll`

 If you delete anything by mistake in sql client: Recovery option